 It is mandatory for an organisation to hold an Expedition AAP licence in order to run any aspect of the Expedition section.
 It is however possible to offer activities that may count towards the Residential or Volunteering section(s) without an AAP licence.

-Look out for the AAP logo which identifies an organisation as one for our Approved Activity Providers.
+The AAP logo identifies an organisation as one for our Approved Activity Providers.
 If an organisation is not listed on our website then they are not an AAP.